Dhanya-Abhirami/Networks-Lab/README.md

 # Networks-Lab
-My solutions to lab assignments for the course CSE 1004
+My solutions to lab assignments for the course CSE 1004<br>
+This is purely for academic purpose.<br>